The ability to make a long-lasting impression on colleagues and key stakeholders is an invaluable tool to have in the workplace.

 Learn how conflict is an essential part of communication that can yield creative results if approached in creative ways.
 Test your capacity to use confidence assertiveness in a series of practical role-play scenarios designed to allow you to build, develop and flex your communication skills.

-Attend this Confident Communication and Assertiveness course, led by communications coach Anne Walsh, to enhance and practice best ways of being assertive, helping you to become a more decisive and influential leader.
+Attend this Confident Communication and Assertiveness virtual course, led by communications coach Anne Walsh, to enhance and practice best ways of being assertive, helping you to become a more decisive and influential leader.

 |About the Chair: Anne Walsh

 |Anne Walsh is a Dialect, Voice and Vocal Communications Coach with extensive one-to-one and group business coaching experience in the private, corporate, public and charitable sectors with clients from the fields of Finance, Law, HR, Music, Publishing, Politics, Property, Local Government, Psychotherapy, Science, Medicine, Media, Art, Health and Well-being, IT, Teaching, Accountancy, Consultancy, Interior Design, Fashion, Journalism, Research, Secretarial and Administration, Higher Education (Lecturers and MA\PhD students.)